c64cryptoboy/ChiptuneSAK/docs/chirp.rst

 MChirp
 ######

 MChirp is Measure-Based Chirp.
 It has many features in common with Chirp: the content consists of notes in a tick-based time framework.
-However, MChirp requires that all notes must fall into measures with well-defined time signatures.
-Note start times and duration in MChirp are quantized, and channels have no polyphony.
-All notes within a measure are contained within a MChirp Measure object.
+However, MChirp requires that all notes must fall into measures with well-defined boundaries and time signatures.

+Note start times and durations in MChirp are quantized, and channels have no polyphony.
+All notes within a measure are contained within an MChirp Measure object.

 Chirp can be converted to MChirp and vice-versa.
-Because each format retains different details, the conversion is necessarily lossy.
+Because each format retains different details, the conversion may be lossy.

 RChirp
 ######

 RChirp is Row-Based Chirp.
-It represented the patterns (sequences) of notes around which 8-bit music play routines and trackers are built.
+It represents the patterns (sequences) of notes around which 8-bit music play routines and trackers are built.
 RChirp is designed to enable operations that are naturally tied to row-based players, including pattern matching and compression, creation of effects, and conversion between PAL and NTSC.
 RChirp is quantized, and has no single-channel polyphony.

 In RChirp, the row is the primary abstraction.
-Directly supports patterns and orderlists of patterns.
+RChirp also directly represents patterns and orderlists of patterns.

 Chirp Workflows
 ###############

+This diagram illustrates the relationships between the various intermediate representations and external music formats.

 .. image:: chirpWorkflow.png
    :width: 500px
    :alt: chirp workflow diagram
    :align: center

+For example, a Goattracker .sng file can be imported to RChirp, which may then be converted to Chirp and finally to MChirp, from which sheet music can be generated using Lilypond.

+Most basic transformations of music (such as transposition, quantization, etc) are implemented for the Chirp representation.

 **************************************
 Concepts in chirp music representation